San Francisco to require vaccinations for all city employees - WTMJ

 They are expected to receive full approval in several months.
 San Francisco city employees will then have 10 weeks to get their shots.

-San Francisco, a compact city of nearly 900,000 residents, has had some of the strictest pandemic-related restrictions in the country and its vaccination rates are very high.
+San Francisco, a compact city of nearly 900,000 residents, has had some of the strictest pandemic-related restrictions in the country.
+The city was among the first in the nation to order a lockdown last year and its vaccination rates are some of the highest in the nation.
+At least 80% of residents are partially vaccinated and 70% of those 12 and older are fully vaccinated, according to Mayor London Breed.

 The vaccination policy for city employees covers a wide range of jobs but it does not include teachers, who are school district employees.